 6. Lenticular sclerosis is a normal, age-related change in the lens of feline eyes.
 It is evident as a cloudy, milky appearance of the pupils, but it usually doesn’t interfere with vision.
 This is not the same condition as cataracts (explained below), and should not be mixed up.
 If you notice cloudiness in your cat’s eyes and milky appearance of the pupils, consult with your veterinarian who will determine the right diagnosis.

 7. Cataracts, often confused with lenticular sclerosis, is an abnormal change in the lens which can be seen as a cloudy formation.
 These cloudy formations, or cataracts, interfere with vision by blocking the light from entering the eye.
 Some cases of cataracts can be treated surgically.
 If you notice any signs, consult with your veterinarian who will determine the right diagnosis and the strategy moving forwards.

 There are other, less common ocular disease described in cats too.
 If your cat suffers from any of the more serious ocular diseases and their vision is harmed, please remember that, once the problem is resolved, many cats adapt to life with impaired vision relatively quickly and can still have a good quality of life.
 You can find a few tips on life with blind cats in our article on progressive retinal atrophy.

 Feline eyes are beautiful, captivating and remarkably sharp.
 Their anatomy and evolutionary adaptations are fascinating.
-How special are your kitty’s eyes?
+How special are your cat’s eyes?
 Share with us on social media!
 And if your cat is suffering from sight problems, remember that with a little bit of love and patience, we can provide ALL cats with happy and comfortable lives.